chinchalinchin/scrilla/docs/source/wsgi-application/API.md

     <b>Response JSON</b><br>

     <b>Note</b><br>
     If the <i>jpeg</i> parameter is specified for this endpoint, the resulting graph will only contain the plot of the first ticker's dividend history and its accompanying linear regression model; only one equity's dividend graphic can be computed and returned at once.
-The DDM model price will be output onto the graph's legend.
+The DDM model price will be output onto the graph's legend. <br><br>

+    6. <h2>/api/correlation</h2>
+    <b>Description</b><br>
+    Returns the correlation matrix for the given list of assets (currently supports crypto and equities; cross-correlation between different asset types may still have some hiccups...) over the specific date range.

+    <b>Examples</b><br>

+    <b>Response JSON</b><br>

+    <b>Note<b><br>
+    This endpoint does not currently support the <i>jpeg</i> endpoint parameters.
+In the future, if provided, the endpoint will return a time series of the correlations.
+Need to think about how to efficiently calculate such a complex operation.